The Blue Heeler, otherwise known as the Australian Cattle Dog, is a medium sized breed who was originally bred as a herding dog.

 They are known to be quite protective of their family, and are usually on high alert, watching out for anything out of the ordinary.

-Unlikely to show aggression as such, but more so to raise the alarm.
+Unlikely to show aggression as such, they are more likely to raise the alarm.

 Aggressive behavior towards humans in Blue Heelers is very uncommon unless they feel threatened.